steemit/condenser/src/app/help/en/faq.md

 Most of the authors that you see earning high rewards are users that have spent a lot of time in the network building followings, making connections with others, and developing a reputation for bringing high quality content.

 It is best to have realistic expectations, without focusing on rewards when you are first starting out.
 Work on building a following, making connections, and developing a good reputation.
 Consistency will pay off in the long run.

 <a href="#Table_of_Contents_General">^</a>
+## <span id="What_are_Smart_Media_Tokens_SMTs">What are Smart Media Tokens (SMTs)?</span>

+A Smart Media Token (SMT) is a native digital asset on the Steem blockchain that can be quickly launched by anyone to help monetize online content and create incentives to encourage desired user behavior.

+They're like Ethereum's ERC-20 tokens, but with certain built-in ‘Proof-of-Brain’ properties and a token distribution reward system designed specifically for digital content businesses.

+More information can be found on the SMTs website: [https://smt.steem.io/](smt.steem.io).

+<a href="#Table_of_Contents_General">^</a>
 # Accounts